Emergency Dentistry – Woodlands, TX

 Urgent Dental Care for Hurting Smiles

 Life can change quickly.
 One second everything is fine, and the next, you’re dealing with a toothache or a mouth injury.
 In those emergency situations, it can be difficult to know what to do.
-Unless you’ve suffered a break in your jaw bone, or you’re bleeding longer than 10 minutes, your first step should be calling our dental office in The Woodlands.
-Our team at Solomon Dental Group can quickly set an appointment for you and provide the care your smile needs to get back to full health.
+Unless you’ve suffered a break in your jawbone, or you’re bleeding longer than 10 minutes, your first step should be calling our dental office in The Woodlands.
+Our team at Solomon Dental Group can quickly set an appointment for you and provide the care your smile needs to get back to full health with emergency dentistry in The Woodlands, TX.

 Why Choose Solomon Dental Group for Emergency Dentistry?